Create a compliance map

 Apply professional judgment and rationalize optimal coverage that's sufficient for the organization.

-The Requirement details side panel opens.
+The Requirement details page opens.

 Tip